 dnScoop also gives you an idea of how much money a domain could make each month on Text Link Ads, which is obviously either an advertisement or an affiliate link.
 It will also calculate a value for the domain based on all of the information that it gathers.
 I would put too much weight into this value when deciding the price you should be willing to pay for a domain, but it can be helpful for comparing domains against each other.

-Marketleap.com Link Popularity Tool – If you’re interested in seeing how many inbound links a domain has, this is a great tool.
-It will let you compare up to 4 different domains at one time.
-The report will produce the number of links being recognized by Google, MSN and Yahoo.
+If you’re interested in seeing how many inbound links a domain has, this is a great tool.
+It will let you compare any domain and even subdomains.